 Nothing is less sexy than sex and love addiction.
 At best I was hooked into self-destructive circles with unavailable partners or short-lived affairs.
 At rock bottom I was punching myself in the face and smacking my head against the wall.

 These days we live in a sex and love addicted society.
 Indulge in online casual dating and realize that everyone’s a porn star.
-With some apps you are video sexing or real life fucking within 10 minutes.
+With some apps you can be video sexing or even real life sexing within 10 minutes.
 Flick to the ‘respectable’ channel and you’re fed an endless stream of celebrity romantic endeavours (and failures) to which we must all aspire…?
 Well I certainly tried.
 At both.
 As one of life’s ‘winners’ – company director at 30 with dot.com millions and the looks to back it up – it was hard not to think that I had what everyone wanted.
 8 years later I was smashing my head into bricks to find relief from the inner torment.

 Time to ‘wo.man up’…

 Adventures of a Sex and Love Addict is full disclosure of where sex and love addiction might take a woman (or man).
 Sure there is sex, drugs and the rest.
 But ultimately I open the kimono on what lies underneath – SHAME.

 To transform shame you need to grow balls – metaphorical ones of course (being male doesn’t automatically guarantee you a pair), in the same way that being a woman doesn’t naturally give you sister status (sadly).
 I found that to transform shame meant more than showing up to a few thousand recovery meetings, or chanting a few million Buddhist mantras, or even engaging in those dreaded ‘inner child trauma workshops’ (yukkkk).